 “Restless, gentlemen?” he asked, in their own language.
 He had been doing his best in his time amongst them to pick up the tongue, though he wouldn’t have been able to capture its poetry just yet.

 The two sailors, if they were sailors at all, which Vere doubted, shared a look.
 “None of your business,” the taller one grunted.
-Neither of them really fit the archetype of the rest of their crew: they were lean and quick, instead of the burly strength and build of their fellows.
+Neither of them conformed to the archetype of the rest of their crew: they were lean and quick, instead of the burly strength and build of their fellows.

 “Actually, it is my business,” Vere replied.
 “Everything that happens in this city is my business.
 It’s in my job description, especially when it comes to foreign spies.”